How NumeralQ Estimates Home Improvement Costs

 The right way to use NumeralQ estimates: Use our ranges to understand whether contractor bids are reasonable for your market, not to predict your exact project cost.
 A bid 40% above our range deserves explanation.
 A bid 30% below it also deserves scrutiny.
 Always get 3 itemized written bids from licensed local contractors before making any decisions.

-When homeowners submit a quote request through NumeralQ, we match them with local licensed contractors in our network.
-NumeralQ does not employ contractors, guarantee contractor performance, or negotiate pricing on behalf of homeowners.
-We are a referral and information service only.
+When homeowners submit a quote request through NumeralQ, we help connect them with local contractors and home service professionals based on project type and location.
+NumeralQ is an independent home project intelligence and referral platform — we do not perform contracting work, employ contractors, guarantee contractor performance, or negotiate pricing on behalf of homeowners.

 Questions About Our Data